We win some help

 In an online question and answer session on 22 May the Chancellor was hesitant about extending support for SEISS.
 The NUJ continued to push for an extension.
 On 29 May cross-party group of 113 MPs wrote to the Chancellor calling on him to extend SEISS beyond the end of the month.

-Later on 29 May the deadline for applying was set: 13 July.
+Later on 29 May the deadline for applying for the first SEISS slice was set: 13 July.

 6 July 2020